10.1 How the 5-Skill Evaluation Works

 |---|---|---|

-Indirect-care steps are where well-prepared candidates lose points, because they focus only on the named procedure.
-The Florida evaluator marks them on each of the 5 skills.
-Build a fixed open-and-close routine so privacy, call light, and hand hygiene are automatic regardless of which skill is drawn.
+Indirect-care steps are where well-prepared candidates quietly lose points, because they rehearse only the headline procedure.
+Florida also weights communication heavily: you must talk to the standardized resident throughout — explain what you are doing, ask permission, check comfort — even if the resident is portrayed as non-verbal.
+Build a fixed open-and-close routine so privacy, gloves, call light, communication, and hand hygiene are automatic regardless of which skill is drawn.

 Automatic-Fail Actions